Paal Fredrik Skjørten Kvarberg

 Forecasting Tournament to Identify Costs and Benefits of Epistemic Methods to Forecasting and Decision-making

-In this paper I review findings from forecasting tournaments and some other relevant studies.
-In light of this research, I identify a set of methods that can be used to improve the accuracy of individuals, teams, or organisations.
-I then note some limitations of our knowledge of methods for good judgement and identify two obstacles to the wide adoption of these methods to practical decision-making.
-The two obstacles have to do with costs and relevance.I also review projects and initiatives to overcome the obstacles, and note two directions for research on forecasting and decision-making that seem particularly promising to me.
-They have to do with expected value assessments and quantitative models of relevance and reasoning in the form of bayesian networks.
+In this paper, I review findings from forecasting tournaments and other relevant studies, identifying a set of methods that can enhance the accuracy of individuals, teams, and organizations.
+I then address key limitations in our understanding of methods for good judgment, focusing on two primary obstacles to their widespread adoption in practical decision-making: costs and relevance.I discuss existing projects and initiatives aimed at overcoming these challenges and propose two promising directions for future research on forecasting and decision-making.
+The first involves conducting expected value assessments to evaluate the practical benefits of adopting forecasting methods.
+The second explores the development of quantitative models of relevance and reasoning, particularly through Bayesian networks.

 The Web of Belief: How Technology Can Automate Belief Formation Processes and Support Wise Decision-Making